If you have specific questions that are not answered below, please email them to email@example.com.

 Can Pitt Seed Project funds be used to fund other pilot projects?

-This would need to be reviewed on a case by case basis.
+This would be reviewed on a case by case basis.

 How detailed should the sustainability section of the application be?